UMAprotocol/docs/docs/kpi-options/usage-tutorial.md

 - `General_KPI` is used as the price identifier with the `customAncillaryData` parameter including details on how to resolve a price request.
 - The contract has an expiration date of December 31, 2021.
 - 10,000 $UMA is allocated to the contract with the `collateralPerPair` parameter set to 1.
 Meaning 1 $UMA mints 1 long and 1 short token.
 - `Linear` is used as the fpl parameter with the `lowerBound` set to 0 and the `upperBound` set to 1.
-Voters will return 0.5 or 1 depending on if the UMA TVL is above or below the $500 million threshold at expiry.
+Voters will return a value depending on the UMA TVL at expiry.

 ### Minting KPI Options